interconnectit/Search-Replace-DB/README.md

 		Treats value for -s or --search as a regular expression and -r or --replace as a regular expression replacement.
 	-l, --pagesize
-		How rows to fetch at a time from a table.
+		How many rows to fetch at a time from a table.
 	-z, --dry-run [no value]
 		Prevents any updates happening so you can preview the number of changes to be made